Quantum Computing: Lecture Notes: Local Hamiltonian is -complete

 \subsection{Reducing the locality}

-The above construction of $H$, with the history state as witness for $x\in L_1$, is due to Kitaev~\cite{kitaev:qnp} (though our proof of soundness is different).
+The above construction of $H$, with the history state as witness for $x\in L_1$, is due to Kitaev~\cite{kitaev:qnp}, who was inspired by an earlier clock construction in~\cite{feynman:qmc}.
+Our proof of soundness is a bit different from Kitaev's.
 He also showed that the locality can be reduced from $O(\log n)$ to 5 by representing the clock in \emph{unary}: $t=0$ would now be represented by $\ket{0^T}_C$, $t=1$ by $\ket{10^{T-1}}_C$, $t=2$ by $\ket{110^{T-2}}_C$, etc. This now requires $T$ qubits to represent the clock instead of $\ceil{\log(T+1)}$.
 Denoting the $t$-th qubit of the clock by `$C_t$', for $t\in[T]$, the previous terms in $H$ now become

 ($H_1$ and $H_T$ have a slightly different form than the $H_t$ written above, because the clock register starts resp.\ ends there.)
 We also add the following to penalize a $T$-bit clock register that doesn't conform to the proper 1s-followed-by-0s format of a unary number: